-Sometimes during pregnancy and postpartum we can allow our portion sizes to increase a little, possibly unconsciously.
-If you are breastfeeding it might feel like you need to eat for two (your always sooooo HUNGRY) but the reality is that breastfeeding exclusively uses about 500 calories a day.
+Sometimes during pregnancy and postpartum, we can allow our portion sizes to increase a little, possibly unconsciously.
+If you are breastfeeding it might feel like you need to eat for two (you're always sooooo HUNGRY) but the reality is that breastfeeding exclusively uses about 500 calories a day.
 Try using an entree size plate and ensure you are getting a balanced diet, including plenty of fruit and veggies.

 This is not a time to use crash or fad diets.
 These types of diets generally aren’t balanced and will likely leave you lacking in the nutrients you need and feeling grumpy and hungry!!!